New Year in Goa = Legendary Parties!

 Not surprisingly, Goa gets extremely busy around New Year so you really need to do some planning and book your hotel well in advance if you want to have the best time in Goa over this busy period between Christmas and New Year’s Day.

-Plan your Goa New Year’s trip and book your accommodation well in advance!
+My number 1 tip is to plan your Goa New Year trip and book your accommodation well in advance!